johno/pixyll/_posts/2022-01-02-paying_yourself_llc.md

 You wanna know how to get into a lot of trouble very quickly?

-Cash out your business completely and move all of it into your account.
+Cash-out your business completely and move all of it into your account.

 This is not good.
 Don’t do this.